Best Mesh WiFi System for Small Business (Complete Guide 2026)

 3. Management & Control

-- App-only = Simple but limited (Deco, eero)
+- App-only = Simple but limited (eero)

 - Cloud vs local = Cloud is convenient; local is more secure